What is a Project Stakeholder & How to Manage Them

 These two types of stakeholders in project management are based on the stakeholder relationship with the organization:

-Here are some of the common internal stakeholders you may deal with:
+As a project manager, here are some of the common internal stakeholders you may deal with:

 - Project sponsor